 A meshed grid

-To date, all the different wind farms have individual connections to the onshore grid.
-With the creation of a shared connection or ‘power socket’, the wind farms in the North Sea will be connected to a single high-voltage substation that will be installed on an offshore platform, which will, in turn, be connected to the onshore grid.
+Until now, all North Sea wind farms have been connected individually to the onshore grid.
+With the creation of a modular grid or ‘power socket’, wind farms will be connected to a high-voltage substation located on an offshore platform, which will, in turn, be connected to the onshore grid.
 The exact design of the modular grid and its regulatory framework are currently being examined, in collaboration with the various stakeholders.

 An international direct-current platform

-The shared connection infrastructure will then be hooked up to an international platform using direct-current connections.
+In the long term, the modular grid infrastructure will then be connected to an international platform using direct-current connections.
 These make it possible to transmit greater quantities of power over longer distances.
 Some of Belgium's neighbouring countries, like the United Kingdom and the Netherlands, are also working to develop grids in their territorial waters in the North Sea.

-Such an international platform would facilitate access to other types of energy, particularly hydropower in Scandinavia.
-These resources could be used in the event of there being insufficient wind on the North Sea, or they could allow storage of wind power in infrastructure provided for that purpose when a surplus of energy is generated.
-This solution would enable Belgian consumers to be supplied with green energy, even when there is no wind!
+Such an international platform will facilitate access to other types of energy, particularly hydropower in Scandinavia.
+These resources could be used in the event of there being insufficient wind in the North Sea.
+The connections will also allow wind power to be stored in dedicated infrastructure when a surplus of energy is generated.
+This new North Sea grid will enable Belgian consumers to be supplied with green energy, even when there is no wind!

 Stage one: consolidating the onshore grid

-First of all, Elia consolidated its onshore grid in coastal areas, which was an essential step to allow for a massive injection energy in that region for further transmission to the main consumption centres further inland.
+First of all, Elia consolidated its onshore grid in coastal areas, which was an essential step to allow for a massive injection of energy in that region for onward transmission to the main centres of consumption inland.